 - <META NAME=”ROBOTS” CONTENT=”NOINDEX, NOFOLLOW”>

 The second line tells the engines to index the page, but to not follow the links on the page that point to other pages.
-The final set of instructions tells the engines to ignore the page and all the links on the page.
-That effectively renders the page useless for organic referral traffic.
+(In other words, ignore all the hyperlinks on the site.)

-Open Graph Tags
+Open Graph tags